-- 2 teaspoons whole wheat flour (omit for gluten-free)
+- 1 tablespoon whole wheat flour omit for gluten-free

-- 6 ounces (1/2 container) Green Valley Organics Lactose-Free Sour Cream
+- 6 ounces Green Valley Organics Lactose-Free Sour Cream

-- Add the beans to the water and return to a boil.
+Wash the green beans, then trim the ends and cut into 2-inch pieces.
+Add the beans to the water and return to a boil.
 Cook for about 5 minutes, until tender-crisp.
 Remove from water and immediately place in an icewater bath to stop the cooking.
-Once cool, drain in a colander.
-Cut the beans into 2-inch pieces and set aside.
+Once cool, drain in a colander and set aside.

 Photos by Kelly Jaggers for Eating Rules.

 Wooow, the pictures are so amazing, Thanks for providing great information about this delicious food and keep up the great work!